Stash Tea Company

-Stash Tea Company is a privately owned specialty tea and herbal tea company with its headquarters in Tigard, a suburb of Portland in Oregon, USA.
+Stash Tea Company is a privately owned specialty tea and herbal tea company formerly headquartered in Tigard, a suburb of Portland, Oregon, United States.
+In 2022, Stash closed their headquarters office with an announced relocation to downtown Portland's Galleria building.
+This move was to be completed by the end of 2022.
+However, as of February 2024, no new physical location for their retail store nor offices has been opened, with no further information regarding an alternative location or date.

 History

 Stash Tea was founded by Steve Lee, Dave Leger, and Steven Smith (who also co-founded Steven Smith Teamaker and founded Tazo) in 1972.
-The company originally operated from an old Victorian-style house in Portland, supplying loose herbal teas and bulk herbs to natural food stores.
+The company originally operated from an old Victorian style house in Portland, supplying loose herbal teas and bulk herbs to natural food stores.
 Stash Tea broadened its focus to include bagged teas, and a full line of traditional, specialty blend herbal teas for fine restaurants.

 According to the company, Stash Tea derives its name from tea folklore: tea was once a valuable commodity, traditionally transported by clipper ships.
-A ship’s captain was typically presented with the finest teas for his personal use, which was regarded as his stash.
+A ship’s captain was typically presented with the finest teas for his personal use, which was regarded as his "stash".
+(However, the earliest use of "stash" as a noun recorded in the Oxford English Dictionary dates to 1914, deriving from criminal argot, and "stash" was a common term in American slang for a cache or quantity of marijuana or other drugs in the 1960s and after.)

 In 1993, Stash was acquired by Yamamotoyama Tea Company.

-Products

-The company offers speciality teas and tea products.
-In November 2019, Stash company released a promotional series, called "Little Bag of Crazy" about their new vision on tea.
-The series has 20 episodes in total; in each the main roles are played by fruits or herbs.

-Store

 In 2005, Stash Tea opened a retail store in the Bridgeport Village shopping complex in Tigard, Oregon.
+This location was closed in summer 2022, with an announced relocation to downtown Portland, Oregon.
+However, as of February 2024, no new location has been opened and no information has been released regarding alternative plans.